haskell/stylish-haskell/README.markdown

    settings)
 3. `.stylish-haskell.yaml` in the nearest ancestor directory (useful for per-project settings)
+4. `stylish-haskell/config.yaml` in the platform’s configuration directory (on Windows, it is %APPDATA%, elsewhere it defaults to `~/.config` and can be overridden by the `XDG_CONFIG_HOME` environment variable;
+   useful for user-wide settings)
-4. `.stylish-haskell.yaml` in your home directory (useful for user-wide settings)
+5. `.stylish-haskell.yaml` in your home directory (useful for user-wide settings)
-5. The default settings.
+6. The default settings.

 Use `stylish-haskell --defaults > .stylish-haskell.yaml` to dump a well-documented default configuration to a file, this way you can get started